 Keep the rubber side down, and the shiny side up.

-Oh, I just viewed this page, and there is now a bonus; the audio file that I added a couple years ago now auto-plays.
+Oh, I just viewed this page (the main index page), and there is now a bonus; the audio file that I added a couple years ago now auto-plays.
 So take your time reading, at least 17:00.
 Then you will hear one of the greater jams by the Grateful Dead.
 (5/8/77 at Cornell College)